Image Alt

 JUDGING: Judges will consist of the key members of the client’s management team and active industry digital marketing professionals.
 Judging is based on the rubric: 25% Research, 30% Paid Strategy, 30% Owned Strategy, and 15% Media/Evaluation.

-TROPHIES: Awards will be provided to all team members/professor of the first and second place teams in both the undergraduate competition and graduate competition.
+TROPHIES: Awards will be provided to all team members/professor of the first, second, and third place teams in the undergraduate competition.

 RECORDING: Each team will be recorded and the recording will be provided to their professor and could be shared in future communications regarding the DMC.